tlverse/tlverse-handbook/05-origami.md

 In order to illustrate different cross-validation schemes for time-series, we will be using the _AirPassenger_ data; this is a widely used, freely available dataset.
 The _AirPassenger_ dataset, included in `R`, provides monthly totals of international airline passengers between the years 1949 and 1960.
-This dataset is already of a time series class; therefore, no further class or date manipulation is required -- how convenient!

 **Goal:** we want to forecast the number of airline passengers at time $h$ horizon using the historical data from 1949 to 1960.

 ```r